maheshHS/COVID-19-Tracker/README.md

 Project is built using React.

-Data is being fetched using : https://api.rootnet.in/covid19-in/stats/latest.
+Data is fetched using : https://api.rootnet.in/covid19-in/stats/latest.
 Visit https://github.com/amodm/api-covid19-in for more details on the API.